centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/REQUESTDOMAINAUTHINFO.md

 # RequestDomainAuthInfo

 ## DESCRIPTION
-This command allows to request an authorisation code for a domain name transfer.
+This command allows to request an authorization code for a domain name transfer.

 ## AVAILABILITY
 All users have access to this command.